-He completed his practical training in coalmines in the Saar region in Silesia and began work for the Department of Mines in East Prussia.
-In 1904 Hans came to South Africa on leave from his employers.
+He completed his practical training in coal mines in the Saar region and in Silesia and began work for the Department of Mines in East Prussia.
+In 1904 Dr Merensky came to South Africa on leave from his employers.
 He wanted to conduct some geological surveys and travelled through the area that used to be known as the Transvaal.

 In 1909, after visiting the diamond fields in Namibia, he predicted that diamonds would be found all along the West coast and south of the Orange River, a point on which many of his colleagues disagreed with him.
-In 1913 Merensky went bankrupt as a result of the Depression and during World War I he was called up and stationed in a camp near Pietermaritzburg in KwaZulu Natal.
+In 1913 Dr Merensky went bankrupt as a result of the Depression.
+During World War I he was called up and stationed in a camp near Pietermaritzburg in Natal (now KwaZulu Natal).

 After the war the mines no longer needed consulting geologists as they had decided to employ their own geologists on a permanent basis and Merensky would have starved had it not been for the occasional support of Sir George Albu.
 In 1924 some prospectors put him on the track of some platinum deposits near Lydenburg, where he eventually discovered a 48 km reef.
 This reef, which was named after him, and other geological discoveries made him a very prosperous man.